 Please make an effort to be on time.
 When running late position yourself discreetly.

-Stagger to allow maximum space for each dancer.
+Stagger to allow maximum space for each participant.

 INSTRUCTORS reserve the right to reposition students for safety and class quality.